Thursday dating app: here's the intel on the one-day-a-week app

 What is the Thursday dating app?

 So what is the Thursday dating app, and how does it work?
-Every other day, the Thursday dating app lays dormant—it's only on its namesake day, after midnight, that the platform comes alive, showing members potential daters nearby.
-It's worth noting though that the app is only available to New Yorkers and Londoners.
+Every other day, the Thursday dating app lays dormant—it only becomes active on its namesake day, after midnight, showing members potential daters nearby.
+It's worth noting though that the app is only available to New Yorkers and Londoners, too, so is only right for people close to these cities.

-The thought behind the app is that modern-day dating is already an exhausting enterprise, with so much time and energy being funneled into it, with results that don't always match all of that effort.
+The thought behind the app is that modern-day dating is already an exhausting enterprise, with so much time and energy being funneled into it and results that don't always match all of that effort.

 How does the Thursday dating app work?